 Stunning icebergs and wildlife-rich shorelines.

 Pleneau Island is one of the less-visited Antarctic visitor sites but is well worth it.
-First mapped in 1903 by the French Charcot expedition, it’s a beautiful location that overlooks what’s known as an “iceberg graveyard”.
+First mapped in 1903 by the French Charcot expedition, it’s a beautiful location that overlooks what’s known as an “iceberg graveyard”, with a Zodiac cruise often favoured over a landing (see fascinating facts).
 Whether viewed from the island itself or from a Zodiac, there are always stunning ‘bergs to photograph here.

 The island itself is less than a mile long and lies just off Hovgaard Island in the Wilhelm Archipelago.
 Pleneau is home to terns, and your expert Antarctic guides will make sure that you avoid disturbing them in the breeding season.